18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

 ## Default Environment
 The default environment includes:
-  * Python and the IPython kernel.
+  * Python, IDL, R kernels.
   * JupyterLab (and/or Jupyter Notebook)
+  * User conda environments (see below for details)
   * Ability to load Ceres maintained software (see below)
-  * Slurm Que Manager
+  * Slurm que manager

 ## Bring Your Own Environment
   If you have an environment (e.g. a conda environment) in your $HOME directory (e.g. ~/.conda/envs/my_env) with a Jupyter Kernel installed, JupyterLab will detect this environmnet as a seperate kernel.
 For instance, a conda environment named <i>my_env</i> with the IPyKernel will appear as <i>Python [conda env:myenv]</i> in the list of optional kernels in JupyterLab.